PHOM Indicator Report of Obesity Among Children and Adolescents

-How Are We Doing?The percentage of obese children in Utah has increased dramatically over the past decade.
-From 1994 to 2012 the number of obese third grade boys increased by 105 percent, from 6.0 percent in 1994 to 12.3 percent in 2012.
+How Are We Doing?The percentage of obese children in Utah increased dramatically in the first decade of the century.
+From 1994 to 2010 the number of obese third grade boys increased by 97 percent, from 6.0 percent in 1994 to 11.8 percent in 2010.
 The percentage of obese third grade girls increased by 40 percent over the same time period.
-In 2012, 8.4 percent of third grade girls were obese compared to 6.0 percent in 1994.
+In 2010, 8.4 percent of third grade girls were obese compared to 6.0 percent in 1994.
 Childhood obesity in Utah seems to have leveled off since 2010.
 In 2014 10.4% of boys and 8.2%of girls were obese.

-Among adolescents, in 2013 6.4 percent of public high school students were obese; boys were almost twice as likely as girls to be obese (8.3% compared to 4.4%).
+Among adolescents, in 2013 6.4 percent of Utah public high school students were obese; boys were almost twice as likely as girls to be obese (8.3% compared to 4.4%).
 The adolescent obesity rate nationally is double Utah's rate, where 13.7% of U.S. adolescents were obese.

 The obesity rate in 2013 among adolescents in grades 8, 10 and 12 was lower in Summit County Local Health District (4.1%), Davis County (5.7%), and Utah County (7.3%) than the state rate (8.9%).

 It is likely that these data, based on self-reported height and weight, under represent the prevalence of overweight or obesity among high school students.